- Exklusive Inhalte

 - Info bei Verfügbarkeit

-Chaenomeles Japonica, generally known as Japanese decorative quince or wall misery, is a deciduous shrub from the family of rose plants (rosaceae).
+Chaenomeles japonica, generally known as Japanese quince, is a deciduous shrub from the family of rose plants (Rosaceae).
 The plant is native to Japan and Korea and is appreciated for its attractive flowers and edible fruits.
-Chaenomeles Japonica is often used as an ornamental plant in gardens and parks, but is also known for their robust growth conditions and versatile use.
+Chaenomeles japonica is often used as an ornamental plant in gardens and parks, but is also known for their robust growth conditions and versatile use.
 Their striking flowers in early spring and the hard, aromatic fruits make them a popular plant in both decorative and in use.

 After flowering, the plant develops edible, yellowish-green to yellowish-red fruits that resemble small apples in the form.
 These fruits, which are classified botanically as apple fruits (pomum), have a diameter of 4 to 5 centimeters and are very hard and acidic in taste.
 They ripen until autumn in late summer and are rich in pectin, which is why they are often used to make jams and jellies.